Sierra Leonean Americans: Slavery

 In 1841, a group of slaves that traveled on the ship La Amistad, whose destination was the island of Cuba, made an uprising against the merchants who drove the ship and seized of it.
 Most of the slaves were Mende people, but also had people of other tribes such as the Temne.
 The Amistad arrived to the American coasts and the U.S. Supreme Court freed them from slavery.
 Most of those slaves returned to Africa.
 Only some of them remained in the United States, acquiring the American citizenship.
 Slavery was finally abolished after of 1865, after the American Civil War.

 Recent immigration

-They did not emigrate to the US again until, apparently, the 70s when a new group of Sierra Leoneans emigrated to this country, mostly students who decided complete your studies at American universities.
-Some of them get a "legal residence status" (or married an American) to live permanently in the US.
-Many of them became doctors, lawyers and accountants.
+They did not emigrate to the United States again until the 1970s, when a new group of Sierra Leoneans, mostly students, arrived to study at American universities.
+Some received "legal residence status" (or married an American), enabling them to live permanently in the United States.
+Many became doctors, lawyers and accountants.

 The number of Sierra Leoneans who emigrated to the United States grew throughout the 80's due to the majority poverty and political problems suffered by the Sierra Leonean population.
 Many of them were students although they also worked to help their families or sent them money if they lived in Sierra Leone and encouraged them to emigrate.
 In addition, although some of the Sierra Leoneans who completed their studies returned to Sierra Leone, other Sierra Leoneans decided to stay in the US and obtain legal residency status.